sebastiantoh/tp/docs/DeveloperGuide.md

    1. Other incorrect add commands to try: `archive remove`, `archive remove a`, `archive remove x` (where x is an integer larger than the list size)<br>
       Expected: Similar to previous.

+### Finding contacts

+1. Find a contact

+   1. Test case: `contact find alx yu`<br>
+      Expected: 2 contacts, 'Alex Yeoh' and 'Bernice Yu' should appear in the contact list.

+### Sorting contacts

+1. Sort contacts with a non-empty contact list

+   1. Test case: `contact sort n/ desc`
+      Expected: contact list now sorted reverse alphabetical order based on the name.

+### Viewing monthly sale count

+1. Sale count for non-empty sale list

+   1. Test case: `sale stats 5`
+      Expected: a new window opens with a bar chart. x axis will have 5 months, the past 4 months and the current month.
+      The y axis will contain the sale count in a month.

+   1. Other incorrect add commands to try: `sale stats 1` <br>
+      Expected: error message saying that the number of months must be in the range 2 to 6.

+### Viewing monthly meeting count

+1. meeting count for non-empty meeting list

+   1. Test case: `meeting stats 5`
+      Expected: a new window opens with a bar chart. x axis will have 5 months, the past 4 months and the current month.
+      The y axis will contain the meeting count in a month.

+   1. Other incorrect add commands to try: `meeting stats 1` <br>
+      Expected: error message saying that the number of months must be in the range 2 to 6.

+### Suggesting for error resolution

+1. Unknown user input

+   1. Test case: `contat add`
+      Expected: a suggestion of contact add should be given in the command box.

+### Viewing help

+1. Getting help page

+   1. Test case: `help`
+      Expected: a new window appears with the help information.